RihabFekii/NGSI-LD-data-model-generator/README.md

 ./services validate [file.yaml]
 ```

-⋅⋅⋅In case of success you get this response in the terminal:
+In case of success you get this response in the terminal:

 ```console
 Yay! the API is valid